kramergroup/hugo-webhook/README.md

 This configures a deployment in Kubernetes called *hugo-site*.
 It consists of a pod with two containers: (1) holding the webhook, and (2) an nginx server serving the static content.
 The web-server is exposed at port 80 and the webhook at port 9000.
 A service object should be configured to access these.

-> Note that <git clone url> needs to be replaced with the git repository url.
+> Note that "git clone url" needs to be replaced with the git repository url.